jiyang381/jiyang-openml/CONTRIBUTING.md

 ## Merging
 Pull requests with failing builds will not be merged, and coverage is expected to be above 85%.
-Static code analysis issues will be evaluated ad-hoc, especially since it is common to have several warnings related to abstraction violations that need to be performe
+Static code analysis issues will be evaluated ad-hoc, especially since it is common to have several warnings related to abstraction violations that need to be performed for performance reasons.

+When merging bug fixes, maintainers will **cherry pick the changes to the appropriate hotfix branches**.

+## Releasing
+**When releasing a new Major.Minor** (read about [Semantic Versioning](https://semver.org/)) maintainers need perform a few steps to ensure the repository documents are updated:
+   * Update the [README](https://github.com/feedzai/feedzai-openml/blob/master/README.md) on the *master* branch so that the XML snippets indicate the new version.
+Also, update the maven archetype command version.
+   * Create a new hotfix branch named *hf-MM.mm.X* (wh